-Program Closures: All CYSS programs close on Federal holidays and on any unscheduled Presidential Executive Order holiday.
-Prior notification will be given to patrons before a decision is made to close CYSS programs for annual training days.
+Program Closures: All CYS programs close on Federal holidays and on any unscheduled Presidential Executive Order holiday.
+Prior notification will be given to patrons before a decision is made to close CYS programs for annual training days.

 Severe Weather or Emergencies: If the Garrison Commander identifies that the installation is in operation for MISSION ESSENTIAL & CRITICAL personnel-ROAD CONDITIONS RED/Black, the CDC and SAC programs will remain operational for those personnel only.
 Hourly care and open recreation programs will be closed.
-Parents are required to have a back-up for emergency situations, i.e., illness, center closures, etc. Each CYSS site has a severe weather/emergency plan that designates "Mission Essential" staff and primary/secondary evacuation sites.
-The following CYSS programs will open for business for patrons who are critical personnel on Fort Campbell:
+Parents are required to have a back-up for emergency situations, i.e., illness, center closures, etc. Each CYS site has a severe weather/emergency plan that designates "Mission Essential" staff and primary/secondary evacuation sites.
+The following CYS programs will open for business for patrons who are critical personnel on Fort Campbell:

-- Eagles CDC-for children of parents who are critical and are currently enrolled in full day child development centers at CDC#1,2, Bastogne, and Gardner Hills. - Building 1232 for children of personnel who are critical and are currently enrolled in SAC program.
+• CDC #1-for children of parents who are critical and are currently enrolled in full day child development centers at CDC#1, 2.
+Gardner Hill CDC is open for children enrolled at Eagles and Gardner Hills CDC.

+• Building 1232- for children of personnel who are critical and are currently enrolled in SAC program.
 For additional information on road conditions: Contact local TV and Radio stations.